zafor-iqbal/My-Custom-Plugin/README.md

    - After the upload, click `Activate`.

 3. **Plugin Activation Hook:**
-   Upon activation, the plugin automatically creates the 'myrecords' table in your WordPress database.
+   Upon activation, the plugin automatically creates the 'myrecords' table in your WordPress database and flushes permalink.
 This is handled by the `register_activation_hook` within the plugin.

-## Usage
+## How to use
 The plugin consists of various functionalities as described below:

 ### Frontend Form Submission
-- Access the form by adding the shortcode `[my_custom_frontend_form]` to any page or post.
+- Create a page/post let's say `Form Page` and access the form by adding the shortcode `[my_custom_frontend_form]` to the page or post.
 - The form allows submission of records into the 'myrecords' table.
 - AJAX is used for form submission to enhance user experience.
 - Each user can submit the form once every 24 hours (cookie-based timer).
+- To test multiple submission you can comment the top portion of `my_custom_frontend_form_handle_ajax` function.

 ### Viewing and Searching Records
-- A backend page titled "View Records" displays all entries.
+- Create A post/page titled "View Records" and access the records by adding the shortcode `[my_custom_report]` to displays all entries.
 - You can search records based on items, date ranges, or user IDs.
 - The search functionality includes both frontend and backend processing.